mraible/mongock-docs/site/runner/runner.md

 ## Execution
 Although each builder may provide additional options to build the runner, all of them share the basic method `buildRunner()`, which returns a `MongockRunner` instance.
 This interface provides multiple methods, one of them is `execute()`, which starts the migration process.
 This is the natural way to run Mongock when using the standalone runner.

-On the other hand, when opting for the automatic approach, the user doesn't need to worry about the execution, Mongock, with the help of the framework, takes care of it.
+On the other hand, when opting for autoconfiguration, the user doesn't need to worry about the execution, Mongock, with the help of the framework, takes care of it.